The academic curriculum focused on translational medicine

 -

-Course preparation and assignments is to be expected across all courses
+Course preparation and assignments are expected for all courses.

 -

-Attendance and active participation in the 15 courses is mandatory and a part of the fellow's job description
+Attendance and active participation in the 15 courses is mandatory and an integral part of the fellow's job description.

 -